Skip to content

 A binary confusion matrix

-Totsch et al. () model the binary confusion matrix through the product of probabilities:
+Specifically, Tötsch et al. (2020)2 model the binary confusion matrix as products of the following probabilities:

-• The prevalence \(\phi\), or how often the condition occurs
+• The prevalence \(\phi\), or how often each condition occurs

 \[ \phi=\dfrac{\text{TP}+\text{FN}}{\text{TP}+\text{FN}+\text{FP}+\text{TN}} \]